UAE – A Promising Commercial and Trading Hub

 1. Liberating tax laws

-UAE finds its place in the top 10 tax havens of the world, a territory that marks zero or nominal taxes (personal, corporate or professional).
+UAE finds its place in the top 10 tax havens of the world, a territory that marks zero or nominal taxes (personal, corporate, or professional).
 The UAE government doesn’t levy any undue taxes on the foreign and national stakeholders investing in the Emirates, which makes setting up a business in UAE a cherished proposition.

 1. Efficient trade policy